• Home

 In California, a bill is headed to Governor Brown’s desk, which will ban the sale of cosmetics if the final form of the product or any of its ingredients were tested on animals.
 Elizabeth Baker, Regulatory Policy Director for Physician’s Committee for Responsible Medicine, joins Lori to describe how the bill evolved and how the […]

-Filed Under: Products, 2018 Show Archive, Animal advocacy, Animal Sanctuary, Cats, General Information, Veterinary topics, Wild animals Tagged With: Law, Sanctuary
+Filed Under: 2018 Show Archive, Products, Animal advocacy, Animal Sanctuary, Cats, General Information, Veterinary topics, Wild animals Tagged With: Sanctuary, Law

 Animals Today September 8, 2018: The strongest animal bites.
 Swim with dolphin programs losing appeal.
 Highly trained detection dogs are helping conservation efforts.
 Save the Koala month!